Kristina01111000/Drws_site/README.md

 - different picture of him for front page? - torso or body shot
 - ssl update
-- does he have the front page video -> still working on it
+- does he have the front page video
-- changed month to september
-- made changes to 4 element scorecard